 Assigning Depreciation Types to Many Assets

-Use Bulk Update to change the depreciation type for multiple assets in a single operation.
-This is the most efficient way to apply updated depreciation rules to existing assets — for example, when a depreciation policy changes and you need to update all assets in a category, or when you have corrected the category-level defaults and need to push the changes to assets that were created before the correction.
+Use Bulk Update Assets in a Single Edit to change the depreciation setup for multiple assets in one operation, instead of opening and editing each asset individually.
+This is the efficient way to apply updated depreciation rules to existing assets - for example, when a depreciation policy changes and you need to update every asset in a category, or when you have corrected the category-level defaults and need to push the change to assets that were created before the correction.

 Prerequisites